-NAHB and its partners, Job-Site Safety Institute (JSI) and the Advocates for Human Potential, Inc. (AHP), are taking an innovative approach to addressing opioid use and misuse, viewing the problem holistically and creating solutions and educational resources that address intervention points across the spectrum of prevention, treatment, recovery and return-to-work.
+NAHB and its partners, Job-Site Safety Institute, Advocates for Human Potential, Inc., and SAFE Project are taking an innovative approach to addressing opioid use and misuse, viewing the problem holistically and creating solutions and educational resources that address intervention points across the spectrum of prevention, treatment, recovery and return-to-work.
 A proactive approach to this crisis with knowledge and without stigma is critical to the health of the industry and the people who work in it.

 Together, we’re Making Opioids our Business.